EslamAymann22/Git-GitHub/notes .md

 * to move head forword we use that <br>
 get reset (sha of commit) --hard { we use --hard to pull the commit from repo to working tree directed }.

+* we use "git branch -vv" to show all branches and his sha